rsyslog/rsyslog/source/configuration/modules/omrelp.rst

 recommend to use "openssl".
 It provides better error messages and accepts a wider range of certificate types.

-If you have problems with the default setting, we recommend to swich to "openssl".
+If you have problems with the default setting, we recommend to switch to "openssl".